 The apparent rate of spontaneous abortion (spontaneous fetal loss at <22 weeks of gestation) was 13% (42/327 conceptuses, not including induced abortions) following exposure to any cancer chemotherapy in the first trimester.
-This apparent rate was similar to a pooled estimate of spontaneous abortion in healthy women of 13% (95% CI = 10% to 16%) (Wilcox 2010).
+This apparent rate was similar to a pooled estimate of spontaneous abortion in healthy women of 13% (95% confidence interval, 10%-16%) (Wilcox 2010).
 However, the reported information in human studies is insufficient to determine whether chemotherapy for treatment of cancer in the first trimester affects early spontaneous fetal loss (also called spontaneous abortion, <22 weeks of gestation).

-In contrast, the apparent rate of stillbirths (late spontaneous fetal death, ≥22 weeks of gestation) following exposure to any cancer chemotherapy during the second and/or third trimester only (2%; 20/836 conceptuses, not including induced abortions or spontaneous abortions) was higher than rates of late spontaneous fetal loss for the general population in the United States from 1990 to 2004 (0.3 to 0.4%) (MacDorman 2005, Martin 2011).
+In contrast, the apparent rate of stillbirths (late spontaneous fetal death, $\geq 22$ weeks of gestation) following exposure to any cancer chemotherapy during the second and/or third trimester only (2%, 20/836 conceptuses, not including induced abortions or spontaneous abortions) was higher than rates of late spontaneous fetal loss for the general population in the US from 1990 to 2004 (0.3%-0.4%) (MacDorman and Kirmeyer 2005, Martin 2011).
 When the data were evaluated by individual chemotherapeutic agent (administered either singly or in combination therapy), the apparent rates of stillbirth were highest with gestational exposure to chemotherapeutic agents used primarily to treat hematological cancers.
-For example, the apparent rate of stillbirth following second and/or third trimester only
+For example, the apparent rate of stillbirth following second- and/or third-trimester only exposure to cytarabine, an agent used primarily to treat acute leukemia, was 8% (9/110 conceptuses), compared to an apparent rate of 1% (3/368 conceptuses) for cyclophosphamide, an agent used primarily to treat solid cancers.
+It is possible that the mother's disease may influence the rate of spontaneous abortion or stillbirth.
+For example, leukemia and other myeloproliferative neoplasias pose an increased risk of thrombosis, which can lead to spontaneous fetal death or intrauterine growth restriction (Brenner et al. 2012).